 Our Personal System and Performance Data:

-Referencing our Blog on our personal system, we offer the following:
+Referencing our personal Un-powered Gravity Heating System, we offer the following details:

 - Operating as an oil-only system between 1971-1975